 ...you want an iPad Pro experience for less that supports the latest accessories.

 Like the iPad Air 4, the iPad Air 5 is also great as just a humble tablet.
 It has the vibrant, sharp display we've come to expect from iPads, and its M1 chip is more than enough to handle whatever apps you throw at it.
 Plus, it supports the 2nd Gen Apple Pencil, making this the ideal tablet to get if you want a digital art creation station that's larger than the iPad mini 6, but more affordable than the iPad Pro.

 You should buy an iPad Pro if...

 ...you absolutely, positively must have the best iPad available.

 If price is no object, you should probably get an iPad Pro.
-Apple released a new model in 2021 that comes in two sizes, an 11-inch and a 12.9-inch, and both deliver amazing performance thanks to Apple's own M1 chip.
-These (and the new iPad Air) are the only iPads powered by the M1, a laptop-grade piece of bespoke silicon that delivered remarkable boosts in speed and battery efficiency in every Mac that got one — including the MacBook Air with M1, the MacBook Pro with M1 and the Mac mini with M1.
+Apple released a new model in 2022 that comes in two sizes, an 11-inch and a 12.9-inch, and both deliver amazing performance thanks to Apple's own M2 chip.
+These are the only iPads powered by the M2, a laptop-grade piece of bespoke silicon that delivered remarkable boosts in speed and battery efficiency in every Mac that got one — including the new MacBook Air M2 and MacBook Pro 13-inch.